In This Article

 What shipped recently vs what's mature

-Feature age matters: mature features are safe to build daily workflows on, while new ones still have rough edges worth expecting.
+These features vary in age, and that matters: mature ones are safe to build daily workflows on, while new ones still have rough edges worth expecting.

 | Feature | Maturity | Shipped |